MicrosoftDocs/security/operations/setup-xdr-tools.md

 Azure AD Identity Protection evaluates risk data from billions of sign-in attempts and uses this data to evaluate the risk of each sign-in to your environment.
 This data is used by Azure AD to allow or prevent account access, depending on how Conditional Access policies are configured.

-For this solution and target scenario, we’ll also ingest the signals from Azure AD Identity Protection into Sentinel.
+For this solution and target scenario, we'll also ingest the signals from Azure AD Identity Protection into Sentinel.
 To enable Azure AD Identity Protection, use the following resources.

 |       Task  |     Description  |     See . . .  |
 |:---|:---|:---|